 There has been a Direct Payments review involving recipients and professionals.
 This has led to new training currently being rolled out to over 100 social workers, and a new model of commissioned service.

 An Adult Social Care Culture Strategy has been developed in response to an ombudsman complaint that care home staff were unable to correctly deliver culturally appropriate support to a resident.
+Development, review and endorsement of the strategy brought together staff from different cultures, voluntary sector members, and residents.

 Before switching to a digital process for Blue Badge applications, prospective applicants were invited to attend a demo (picture below) and to feed back usability tips.
 The tips will be shared to support people on their application.

-The Carers Service, co-produced with 6 carers and over 200 people engaged in focus groups, surveys, and drop-ins launched on 1 September and is now continuing with ongoing involvement of the independent Carers Voices Group.
+The Carers Service, co-produced with 6 carers and over 200 people engaged in focus groups, surveys, and drop-ins, launched on 1 September and is now continuing with ongoing involvement of the independent Carers Voices Group.

-Meanwhile a carer inspired by this activity has set up a Whatsapp community group and which is holding sessions for carers.
+Meanwhile a carer inspired by this activity has set up a Whatsapp community group and is holding sessions for carers.

 A Carers focus group set up to understand experience of statutory process has led to improved strength-based practice for social workers and recognition of the need to promote available services